keithcrosslin/stream-zendesk-lead-desc/README.md

 npx create-react-app frontend-admin
 ```

 Then you can update the scr/App.js files with the following code snippets (noting key differences for the [Admin](http://localhost:4000/) and [Customer](http://localhost:3000/) endpoints).
+(Note: there are several methodologies for creating multiple user experiences for a front-end React app.
+While the method used here is convenient for learning it can be argued that it creates a redundant code-base.
+Choose what's best for your needs on this step.)

 ### Add library references

+Stream's convenient libraries power the front-end.
+Here is the list of libraries loaded:

 ```jsx
 // frontend.../src/App.js:1-15